CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/assembler/assembler.rst

 Batch options are specified in the assembly input file below the word 'batches:'.
 Each batch option is required, but some can be left empty.
 As many batches as desired can be specified.
 The first batch option needs a hyphen ('-') in front of it to mark the start of the batch.

-name :
+.. confval:: name

     Options: `str`

     Use this to name your batches for easier identification.

-topology :
+.. confval:: topology

     Options: 3-2-1, 4-1-1, 5-1, 2-1-1, 2-2

     The topology specifies the desired denticities of the ligands of the complex.
 For example, 3-2-1 would generate a complex with one tridentate, one bidentate and one monodentate ligand.

-ligand_db_paths :
+.. confval:: ligand_db_paths

     Options: `filepath` or list(`filepath / keyword` )

     TODO